DJI Osmo Mobile 7 and 7P, full review: unlimited tracking!

 - An auxiliary light with adjustable intensity and temperature via the side knob.

-- A wireless receiver for connecting a DJI Mic Mini, with a maximum range of 200 meters without interference.
+- A wireless receiver for connecting a DJI Mic 2 or Mic Mini, with a maximum range of 200 meters without interference.

 The icing on the cake is that this module can also recharge your smartphone by drawing on the stabilizer’s battery, a function that also remains accessible via the handle’s USB-C port.